Skip to main content

 In this version, the minimal allowed value for solar flux has been lowered from 67 to 65, in order to allow for very low values observed recently.

 This version provides corrections for several problems.
 One of these problems was with display of CIRAF zone information for stations, parallel broadcasts, and serial broadcasts, which was sometimes incorrect.
 Another problem was with very slow scrolling of the MUF chart.
-One more problem related to the lack of focus highlight in the Days column for empty stations in HFCC schedules.
+One more problem was related to the lack of focus highlight in the Days column for empty stations in HFCC schedules.
 Minor corrections have been made to the wording of user interface in different languages.

 Changes related to schedules include correction for FCC HF Seasonal schedules, for which the broadcast language is now not displayed.
 Previously it was always displayed as English.
 There are also adjustments in response to very minor changes in the formats of EiBi and Prime Time Shortwave schedules.